A Tale of Two Cities (1980 TV series)

 A Tale of Two Cities is a British television series which first aired on BBC1 in 1980.
 It is an adaptation of the novel A Tale of Two Cities by Charles Dickens.
-Paul Shelley plays the duel roles of Sydney Carton and Charles Darnay, the first actor to do so since William Farnum in the 1917 silent adaptation.
-Two weeks later, an American production was released featuring Chris Sarandon in the same duel roles.
+Paul Shelley plays the dual roles of Sydney Carton and Charles Darnay, the first actor to do so since William Farnum in the 1917 silent adaptation.
+Two weeks later, an American production was released featuring Chris Sarandon in the same dual roles.

 It is the only BBC adaptation known to exist entirely.